 If these things sound familiar, it might be worth the effort to give your partner another shot.
-However, if you are facing any of the following issues, it might be time to end your relationship:
+However, if you are facing any of the following issues, it might be time to terminate the partnership:

 - If your partner is abusive towards you or if they make you feel unsafe around them.